Tomas4python/media_sql/README.md

 ### Standard Launch:

-Navigate to the project folder and activate venf if created.
+Navigate to the project folder and activate venv if created (Step 3 of 'Installation Instructions').
 Run the application by executing:
 ```
 python main.py